cs1730/csx730-uthread/README.md

 You may find it useful to assign a thread for the calling process.
 This "main" thread does not need its own stack since it's supposed to represent the main execution of the process itself.
-This makes is convenient
+This is just a suggestion--it's not a requirement, but it may simply some of your scheduling logic simpler.

 ## How to Get the Skeleton Code